Get insider access

 Ducky vs Logitech

-Logitech's range of products is significantly wider than Ducky's, as Logitech makes budget-friendly scissor-switch boards, high-end mechanical gaming units, and everything in between.
+Logitech offers a significantly wider product line-up than Ducky's, producing everything from budget-friendly scissor-switch boards to high-end mechanical gaming units.
 Logitech also makes wireless units, while Ducky only makes wired-only keyboards.
-That said, while similar across models, Ducky's keyboards have higher build quality as they use PBT keycaps, and their keyboards rarely suffer from deck flex.
-To compare the brands' offerings, check out our recommendations for the best Logitech keyboards here.
+That said, Ducky's keyboards generally have higher build quality as they tend to be stiffer, rarely suffer from deck flex, and use higher-quality PBT keycaps.
+To compare the brands' offerings, check out our recommendations for the best Logitech keyboards.

 Ducky vs Keychron

-Keychron has an extensive lineup of mechanical keyboards in different form factors, switch types, and layouts.
-They have many more models available than Ducky.
-They're more productivity-focused and feature wireless connection options, while Ducky keyboards are wired-only models designed primarily for gaming.
-You can check our recommendations for the best Keychron keyboards here.
+Keychron offers an extensive lineup of mechanical keyboards in different form factors, switch types, and layouts.
+It has many more models available than Ducky.
+Keychron keyboards are more productivity-focused and feature wireless connection options, while Ducky keyboards are wired-only models designed primarily for gaming.
+You can check our recommendations for the best Keychron keyboards.

 Other major companies, like Razer and Logitech, have bigger lineups than Ducky.
 However, you know what you're getting with a Ducky keyboard since most are similar; they're all well-built, and quality control is excellent.
-Ducky offers more customization options in terms of aesthetics and switch types.
-If you don't mind the lack of dedicated software, Ducky's options are as good as the competition's.
+Ducky offers more customization options regarding aesthetics and switch types but lacks dedicated software beyond RGB customization.
+That said, some people feel the software options from many other manufacturers are too invasive and consume unnecessary system resources, so you may prefer the ability to record macros without installing additional software on your computer.
+Overall, Ducky's offerings are on par with the competition.

 Lineup

-Zero Series: The Zero series is the entry-level product line in Ducky's lineup.
+Zero Series: Ducky's Zero series is the entry-level product line.
 Zero models are cheaper than the One Series keyboards, but that's reflected in their inferior build quality and non-detachable USB cable.

 One Series: Ducky's One series is a mainstay in their lineup, with higher-numbered models indicating a newer generation model.
 They're available with a wide range of Cherry MX switch types and colorways and in full-size, TKL, or compact (65%) and (60%) form factors.

 Mecha Series: Ducky's Mecha series is similar to the One series, but they feature an aluminum case instead of the latter's plastic body, yielding a more premium feel.
-They're available with several different Cherry MX switch options and colorways and in compact (65%) or (60%) form factors.
+These keyboards are available with several different Cherry MX switch options and colorways and in compact (65%) or (60%) form factors.

-Shine Series: The Shine series is Ducky's flagship product line, with a zinc alloy top case and shine-through keycaps.
-They're available in many colorways and with various Cherry MX switch types, but only in a full-size form factor.
+Shine Series: Ducky's flagship product line, the Shine series, features a zinc alloy top case and shine-through keycaps.
+These keyboards are available in many colorways and with various Cherry MX switch types, but only in a full-size form factor.

 Origin Series: These are Ducky's more vintage-inspired keyboards with classic bezel designs, callback colorways, and layouts reminiscent of keyboards from the late 1980s and 1990s.
 While these keyboards look retro at first glance, they also have many of the same features as other popular custom keyboards on the market, including hot-swappable PCBs and double-shot PBT keycaps.